 The District has entered into agreements to lease certain equipment.
-The lease agreements qualify as other than short-term leases under GASB Statement No. 87 and, therefore, have been recorded at the present value of the future minimum lease payments as of July 1, 2021.
+The lease agreements qualify as other than short-term leases under GASB Statement No. 87 therefore, they have been recorded at the present value of the future minimum lease payments as of the date of their inception.

 The first agreement was executed on July 1, 2019, to lease a copier machine and requires 60 monthly payments of \$369.
 There are no variable payment components of the lease.
 The lease liability is measured at a discount rate of 2.8%, which was the District's borrowing rate at the inception of the lease agreement.
-As a result of the lease, the District has recorded a right-to-use asset with a net book value of \$8,830 at June 30, 2022.
-The right-to-use asset is discussed in more detail in the Right-To-Use Assets section in Note 8.
+As a result of the lease, the District has recorded a right-to-use asset with a net book value of \$4,591 at June 30, 2023.

 The second agreement was executed on September 24, 2019, to lease a postage machines and requires 48 monthly payments of \$723.
 There are no variable payment components of the lease.
 The lease liability is measured at a discount rate of 2.7%, which was the District's borrowing rate at the inception of the lease agreement.
-As a result of the lease, the District has recorded a right-to-use asset with a net book value of \$12,574 at June 30, 2022.
-The right-to-use asset is discussed in more detail in the Right-To-Use Assets section in Note 8.
+As a result of the lease, the District has recorded a right-to-use asset with a net book value of \$4,191 at June 30, 2023.

 The third agreement was executed on July 13, 2021, to lease copier machines and requires 60 monthly payments of \$5,610.
 There are no variable payment components of the lease.
 The lease liability is measured at a discount rate of 1.7%, which was the District's borrowing rate at the inception of the lease agreement.
-As a result of the lease, the District has recorded a right-to-use asset with a net book value of \$263,610 at June 30, 2022.
-The right-to-use asset is discussed in more detail in the Right-To-Use Assets section in Note 8.
+As a result of the lease, the District has recorded a right-to-use asset with a net book value of \$199,053 at June 30, 2023.